aceade/cdz-vue-site/README.md

 ## Running locally
 There are a few ways to run this:
 - `npm run dev`.
 This runs a local build for development work
 - `npm run build`.
 This creates a production build inside the **dist/** folder.
-However, if you wish to run this, you may need to move the **dist/assets** folder to **dist/cdz-vue-site/assets** so each page can find the required files.
+- `npm run preview`.
+Runs a preview of the production site.
+This will be exposed the outside so that mobile devices can view it.

+### Caveats
+Mobile browsers may not be able to render the PDFs as-is.
+As a fallback, they will display the first few paragraphs and a link to download it instead.

 ## Server deployment
 This uses the GitHub Pages action posted [here](https://github.com/peaceiris/actions-gh-pages) to build the site using Vite and then deploy onto a separate branch (gh-pages).
 This does _not_ happen on main due to branch protection rules.